faiz-n-shk/theCycleReborn-ItemIds/README.md

 # Credits:
 credits to members of ReCycle Project community to provide much needed data, thx a lot, and @MONKES_On_Twitch for the tutorial, link to @MONKES_On_Twitch's [Youtube Channel](https://www.youtube.com/@monkes_on_twitch/featured)
-- The tutorial is present in the [WebPage](https://faiz-n-shk.github.io/theCycleReborn-ItemIds/)
+> The tutorial is present on the [WebPage](https://faiz-n-shk.github.io/theCycleReborn-ItemIds/)